vcsjones/vcsjones.dev/_posts/2017-08-13-single-cable-usbc.md

 a challenge.
 To make this a little more complicated, I was slightly mislead by USB-C a little bit.

 Let me explain.
 I have a USB-C to HDMI 2.0 cable.
-It works great, plug one in to USB-C, plug the other in to the monitor, and instant 4K@60Hz.
+It works great, plug one end in to USB-C, plug the other in to the monitor, and instant 4K@60Hz.
 It shouldn't be much of a stretch to add inline power and USB hub, right?
 That's where I went astray.
 USB-C includes *alternate modes*, where the it has a physical